Ahead of showdown in Karnataka assembly, a warning for Congress rebels

 Rao also accused the BJP of trying to take suspended Congress MLA R Roshan Baig to Mumbai.
 Baig too has resigned from the assembly.

-Baig was detained late Monday night by the special investigation team probing the 'IMA ponzi scheme' at the airport when he was about to fly to Mumbai and he was questioned till 1 pm Tuesday, according to SIT sources.
+Baig was detained on late Monday night by the special investigation team probing the 'IMA ponzi scheme' at the airport when he was about to fly to Mumbai and he was questioned till 1 pm Tuesday, according to SIT sources.

 "The BJP is now escorting Roshan Baig!
 They were targeting him just a few weeks ago in the IMA scam.
 Clearly shows their hand in trying to topple the Congress/JDS govt.